awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

    kubectl apply -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/1.0.0-beta/nvidia-device-plugin.yml
    ```

+1. \(Optional\) [Deploy a sample Linux application](sample-deployment.md) — Deploy a sample application to test your cluster and Linux worker nodes\.

 ------
 #### [ eksctl ]

 **To launch worker nodes with `eksctl`**

-This procedure requires `eksctl` version `0.21.0` or later\.
+This procedure requires `eksctl` version `0.22.0` or later\.
 You can check your version with the following command:

 ```
 eksctl version